-- (3) As of December 31, 2022, the market value of the Company's assets leased under operating leases was still higher than the net carrying amount with no impairment. - (4) The property, plant and equipment leased under operating leases are not set as collateral.
+- (3) As of December 31, 2023, and 2022, the market value of the Company's assets leased under operating leases was still higher than the net carrying amount with no impairment. - (4) The property, plant and equipment leased under operating leases are not set as collaterals.